-Challenge 5 - Energy, Climate Change and Biodiversity: Adaptation to Climate change and biodiversity conservation are not mainstreamed in policy making and implementation.
+Challenge 5: Adaptation to Climate change and biodiversity conservation are not mainstreamed in policy making and implementation.

-Climate change has shown its damage to the socio-economic infrastructure and livelihoods sustained by agriculture and/or fishing.
+Climate change has shown its damages to the socio-economic infrastructure and livelihoods sustained by agriculture and/or fishing.
 Expanding economic activities to support inclusive and sustainable growth while maintaining biodiversity needs to consider the potential impact of climate change and natural hazards which have already led to major socio-economic losses for the country.
-To cover the future cost to fund adaptation measures addressing vulnerability and strengthening the resilience of communities, more resource mobilization is required, while appropriate policy changes are being implemented.
+To cover the future cost to fund adaptation measures the vulnerability and addressing strengthening the resilience of communities, more resource mobilization is required, while appropriate policy changes are being implemented.
 With a small tax base, STP continues to be heavily reliant on ODA and private financing for climate funding.
-The bioreserve in Principe puts additional strains on construction and development of economic opportunities, as regulations for biodiversity conservation do not allow for exploitation of raw materials such as sand from the beach, and thus specific finance mechanisms should be put in place to compensate for the conservation of the rich biodiversity system.
+The bioreserve in Principe puts additional strains on construction and development of economic opportunities. as regulations for biodiversity conservation do not allow for exploitation of raw materials such as sand from the beach or stone dust, and thus specific finance mechanisms should be put in place to compensate for the conservation of the rich biodiversity system.

-Accelerators: (i) evidence generation and evidenced-based planning for climate adaptation; (ii) improved protection of land and marine biodiversity; (iii) green bonds and climate adaptation and resilience financing; (iv) increased capacity for preparedness, early warning and response to disasters formulate evidence-based policy, plan, coordinate implementation, and monitor performance is poor.
-In addition, there are significant capacity weaknesses across all facets of public financial management which hamper the capacity of the Government to mobilize budget aid and external financing, as well as a general lack reliable and disaggregated administrative data.
+Accelerators: (i) evidence generation and evidenced-based planning for climate adaptation; (ii) improved protection of land and marine biodiversity; (iii) green bonds and climate adaptation and resilience financing; (iv) increased capacity for preparedness, early warning and response to disasters performance is poor.
+In addition, there are significant capacity weaknesses across all facets of public financial management which hamper the capacity of the Government to mobilize budget aid and external financing, as well as a general lack of reliable and disaggregated administrative data.
 The public administration requires a modern work ethic that puts merit and efficiency above solidarity with social networks in allocating jobs, contracts and resources.
 This will enhance the returns on public investment, create stronger institutions and greater accountability in service delivery and financial management.
 Potential discoveries, which can be an important source for sustainable growth, will put great pressure on the existing governance systems.

-Challenge 6- Governance: weaknesses in institutional capacities, core public administration functions and control mechanisms affect the effective delivery of services to the population
+Challenge 6: Weaknesses in control mechanisms, institutional capacities and core public administration functions affect the effective delivery of services to the population

 Transparent, effective, inclusive and accountable institutions play a crucial role in advancing poverty eradication.
 Institutional capacity weaknesses, linked to the educational weaknesses, are underpinning many of STP's development challenges.
-In all sectors, the capacity to
+In all sectors, the capacity to formulate evidence-based policy, plan, coordinate implementation, and monitor